tohyuting/tp/docs/DeveloperGuide.md

     Use case resumes from step 2.

 * 1b.
 User enters the command in an invalid format.
   * 1b1.
-CLI-nic shows an error message and displays the correct format together with examples.
+CLI-nic shows an error message and displays the valid format together with examples.
   * 1b2.
 User enters a new command.

-    Steps 1b1-1b2 are repeated until the command provided by the user adheres to the correct format. <br>
+    Steps 1b1-1b2 are repeated until the command provided by the user adheres to the valid format. <br>
     Use case resumes from step 2.

 * 1c.
 The product exists in the supplier but neither the quantity nor the tags was supplied in the command.